tabrindle/envinfo/README.md

   Android Studio:  2.3 AI-162.3934792
 ```

+## Options
-Optionally add packages from your package.json:
+- --packages - Optionally add packages from your package.json: takes either boolean or string in CLI and also array via API

 `envinfo --packages react,react-native`

 ```bash